bennylope/django-organizations/README.rst

 ---------------------

 * Logged in user
-* Member of the account
+* Member of the organization
-* Admin of the account
+* Admin of the organization
-* Owner of the account
+* Owner of the organization
 * User object is logged in user

 Editing data
 ------------

-* Only admins can edit account information
+* Only admins can edit organization information
-* Only admins can edit other users in the account
+* Only admins can edit other users in the organization
-* Only admins can delete other users in the account
+* Only admins can delete other users in the organization
 * Owners cannot be deleted
-* Only the owner can change account ownership
+* Only the owner can change organization ownership
 * Only the owner can edit the owner
 * Only admins can add additional users
 * Only admins can reset another user's password